What makes TFS unique?

 My child has been accepted, what is the next step?

-Once you receive the acceptance letter and packet in the mail, sign and return the Letter of Intent to let us know if you are planning to enroll your child and if you will be applying for financial aid.
+Once you receive the acceptance letter and information packet, sign and return the Letter of Intent to confirm your plan to enroll your child and if you will apply for financial aid.
 If you are applying for financial aid, you may begin your application by visiting FACTS.
 If you are not applying for financial aid, a link to complete the online enrollment packet will be sent to you with further instructions.

 Can I afford TFS?